From your sample to data in 15 minutes

 Image a whole mouse central nervous system.

-The latest version of the mesoSPIM (V5) has 52 x 52 x 102 mm travel range.
+The mesoSPIM has about 50 x 50 x 100 mm travel range.
 This is sufficient to image a whole CLARITY-cleared mouse CNS.
 Using the rotation stage, multi-view imaging can be performed in such large samples.

 Mounting and exchanging samples is easy

-The current generation of the mesoSPIM uses a 1x air objective (Olympus MVPLAPO1x).
-Samples are inserted from the top into an immersion cuvette (bottom) filled with a refractive index matching solution.
+The mesoSPIM uses plan apochromat air objectives with long working distance.
+Samples are inserted from the top into an immersion chamber (bottom) filled with a refractive index matching solution.
 The sample holders use kinematic mounts with magnets and can be exchanged within seconds.
-For CLARITY, samples are typically inserted into a sample cuvette (shown here), whereas hard samples (i.e. with iDISCO or BABB clearing) are clamped in a 3D-printed holder.
+For CLARITY, samples are typically inserted into a sample cuvette (shown here), whereas hard samples (i.e. with iDISCO or BABB clearing) can be clamped in a 3D-printed holder.

 Compatible with all clearing techniques